bruceravel/demeter/documentation/Artemis/path/index.rst

    The first 13 paths have been selected.

 Now :mark:`leftclick,..` click on any of the selected paths.
-While holding down the left mouse button, drag those paths over to the right side of the Data window and drop them by releasing the mouse button.
+While holding down the left mouse button, :mark:`drag,..` drag those paths over to the right side of the Data window and drop them by releasing the mouse button.
 This will place all 13 of those paths in the path list on the Data window containing the data on the gold foil.

 .. _fig-pathpopulated:
 .. figure:: ../../_images/path-populated.png